tauri-apps/tauri.studio/docs-generator/src/markdown/api.md

 })
 ```

-But as long as `event: true` is set in `tauri.conf.js`, you can always emit from any part of your code.
+But as long as `event: true` is set in `src-tauri/tauri.conf.json > tauri > whitelist`, you can always emit from any part of your code.
 Here are a few more examples of things you can do:
 ```rust
 tauri::event::emit(handle, "reply",  serde_json::to_string(&reply).unwrap());
 tauri::event::emit(handle, "reply", "{'msg': 'changed by rust emit'}".to_string());